Last Updated on March 12, 2026 by Black Sunshine Media

 “Mr. Grieves” (Pixies) by TV On The Radio

-One of my favorite Pixies’ songs covered by one of my favorite bands of the last decade.
+One of my favorite Pixies’ songs covered by one of my favorite bands of the 2000s.

 “Train in Vain” (The Clash) by Annie Lennox